-In the fug and sometime stress of modern life, there’s a moment that M remembers fondly.
-As a child, his Dad helped him put up a tent in the garden where M stayed out the night, perhaps two.
+In the fug and sometime stress of modern life, there’s a moment that we remember fondly.
+As children, Dad helped us put up a tent in the garden where we stayed out the night, perhaps two.
 Not banished – just enjoying a bit of freedom, albeit just metres from the safety of home.

 It was a hot summer night.
 A bottle of milk in a bowl of cold water, ready for breakfast.

-Taped, M listened to it in the tent that night.
-And it was about the time joss sticks made an appearance – the swirling-smoke demons that would torment his coughing Mum as he turned his bombsite bedroom into a Far Eastern temple.
+Taped, we listened to it in the tent that night.
+And it was about the time joss sticks made an appearance – the swirling smoke demons that would torment our coughing Mum as we turned our bombsite bedrooms into Far Eastern temples.

-For S, the smell of joss sticks – and cowpats – bring back the 18 months she spent in India, where huge bundles could be bought for next to nothing in the markets of Delhi.
+The smell of joss sticks – and cowpats – bring back the 18 months we spent in India, where huge bundles could be bought for next to nothing in the markets of Delhi.

 Fast forward a few decades and here we are in Órgiva, Spain.
 Listening to Pink Floyd and burning joss sticks (but no cows in sight).

 We don’t meditate, we’re not part of a sect or have any religious or spiritual beliefs – and don’t pretend we’re hippies (although tell that to our 16 year-old selves) – despite being in an area well known for its alternative lifestyle.
 No, they smell lovely and help keep the mosquitos away.